-The NTCD attended Tahoe Yellow Cress meetings.
-The District had limited funding for outreach and education efforts to inform lake front homeowners about Tahoe Yellow Cress.
-Work performed toward these efforts was funded by the Tahoe Truckee Community Foundation.
+The NTCD attended quarterly Tahoe yellow cress meetings.
+This fiscal year, the District had limited funding for outreach and education efforts to inform lake front homeowners about Tahoe Yellow Cress.
+It did continue to work with partners on a Safe Harbor Agreement application in hopes to develop a program to improved conservation of Tahoe yellow cress on private properties.